mazino3/4RING_OS/README.md

 Printc and printr functions have been created to print system alerts and facilitate debugging from all rings.
 Printc (print core) for kernel at ring 0 and printr (print ring) for others rings.
 Writing the printf function has opened up engagement on multiple fronts.
 First I had to start writing a small libc library specific to my environment (4libc) to be able to implement the printf function.
 I then swiped the function through three rings until the contents were printed on the monitor.
 I had to learn a lot of mistakes ...

-The basic functionality has been achieved, and the example of this function shows the interaction from user protection rings through libraries to devices (from ring 3 through 2 to 1).
+The basic functionality has been achieved, and the example of this function shows the interaction from user protection ring through libraries to devices (from ring 3 through 2 to 1).
 Finally, I wrote a hello world application that loads into ram memory and runs after system initialization, to show if this works.

 Since I plan for each ring to have its own task scheduler, perhaps this approach of gradual progress from the user's request to the OS core itself (to the ring 0 or another privileged ring) can provide the CPU with better control and insight for Preemption?
 Also, atomizing a process when I run it through rings (where program execution is shifted to a task for that ring) introduces layered isolation and reduces the stack size of the calling process.
 If I success can prove this on a slow and weak i386/i486 platform, then will implementation on stronger processors only progress more with success.